Last updated on June 23rd, 2023 at 12:22 pm

 The reason we are told to seek shelter during a thunderstorm is because of the concept of the Faraday Cage.
 This was invented by Michael Faraday in 1863 and essentially describes the ideal place you should be to ensure that you are safe from lightning.

-The Faraday Cage is described as a continuous covering of conductive material, which means that any sort of metal frame or cage counts as this.
-Your car is indeed a Faraday Cage, and being inside of it during a storm might be the safest place you can be!
+The Faraday Cage is described as a continuous covering of conductive material, this means any sort of metal frame or cage counts as this.
+Your car is indeed a Faraday Cage, and being inside it during a storm might be the safest place you can be!

-The idea is that lightning strikes a potential Faraday Cage and is conducted around the metal frame, keeping its contents safe from the harmful electricity.
-Distributing the lightning around the frame disperses it and cancels out any negative effects on anything inside the cage!
+The idea is that lightning strikes a potential Faraday Cage and is conducted around the metal frame, keeping its contents safe from harmful electricity.
+Distributing the lightning around the frame disperses it and cancels out any negative effects on anything inside the cage as explained in the short video below:

 It may sound a bit scientific and confusing but essentially if you are able to get into a shelter or structure with metal surrounding you, you will be safe!
 So this means that your travel trailer tow vehicle or car is one of the safest places you can be during a thunderstorm!